seanjudelyons/treatise/README.md

 If we are to consider feeling as a valid epistemological input, then we can conclude there is a higher degree of biologically instilled "want" associated to indulging in sweet treats.
 However, want, is often popularized as a foundational principle behind all success.
 Perhaps the most popular saying is, "find something you want to do".

 The problem lies in the vague sentiment of want.
-If want is something we seek to have, then having or wanting to have seems to be the distilled problem.
-"To have" and "have" must be viewed upon as separate idiosyncrasies.
-A prince can be the heir of a throne he simply has, but a beggar seeking to be a king is closer to wanting to have.
-If now, we focus on success in the eyes of the beggar, we find and see what he heavily places value on.
+But we must distinguish between different forms of possession.
+A prince inherits a throne - he simply has it, without striving.
+A beggar who dreams of kingship knows only the wanting to have, the yearning for what lies beyond reach.

+If we examine what each values as success, we see the difference clearly.
+The prince, born to power, may find success in wisdom or virtue or even in giving his throne away.
+He can transcend possession because he never knew its absence.
+But the beggar defines success as the very thing he lacks - the crown, the wealth, the recognition.
+His want shapes his entire vision of what matters.

+This reveals the trap: when we lack something, we imagine that having it would complete us.
+Want creates its own mythology, convincing us that success means obtaining what we desire.
+But those who already possess what others crave often discover its emptiness.
+The question then becomes: can we see beyond our wants to what truly matters, or are we forever prisoners of what we lack?

 ## Death and Free Will